francoism90/dotfiles/README.md

 You may get conflicts, it seems to work fine when you choose to ignore the missing library or package.

-On Aeon you may need to remove the `--root-pw` option for the `mokutil --import` command, and give a password manually instead.

 #### Secure Boot

 If you use Secure Boot, make sure to always sign the module (you may need to redo this on updates):